k9w/instructions/README.md

 this repo from a cloud VM where I had been self-hosting it over to Github in the hope that you might benefit from it too.

+Starting in April 2022, I have also written Linux documentation as part of my job at C-Tran, including a detailed guide on tmux with ample screenshots.
+I hope to secure my employer's permission to post it here too.

 ## Current state and level of polish

 For much of this repo's commit history, I quickly posted content as I